mplockhartuom/glacios_uom/README.md

 # glacios_uom
-scripts developed by me for use i the UoM EM facility
+scripts developed by me for use in the UoM EM facility